Laverdure77/Portfolio_Forecasting/README.md

 ## How Does It Work

-Based on 4 years of historicl datas, the python script calculate the annual means (returns) and covariance of returns (volality) of the stocks.
+Based on 4 years of historical datas, the python script calculate the annual means (returns) and covariance of returns (volality) of the stocks.
 Then it generates 60000 portfolios by randomly assigning weights to each stock.
 For each portfolio, it calculates the returns, volatility, and Sharpe ratio.
 Sharpe ratio is the ratio between the return to volatility.